Vanishing theorems of Kodaira type for Witt canonical sheaves: Examples

 \begin{thm} Let $k$ be a perfect field of characteristic $p>0$ and set $Q:=W(k)_{\Q}$.
 Let $X$ be a projective scheme over $k$ such that $\dim X>0$.
 Let $A$ be an ample invertible sheaf on $X$.
 Then the following hold. \begin{enumerate} \item $H^i(X, \underline{A})_{\Q}=0$ for $i>0$. \item $\dim_Q H^0(X, \underline{A})_{\Q}=\infty$. \end{enumerate} \end{thm}

 \begin{proof} Since (1) follows directly from Theorem \ref{t-Witt-Serre}, let us prove (2).
 Fix an arbitrary positive integer $m$.
-Thanks to $\dim X>0$, we can find distinct closed points $P_1, \cdots, P_m$ of $X$.
-Let $Y$ be the reduced closed subscheme of $X$ that is set-theoretically equal to $\{P_1, \cdots, P_m\}$.
-Thanks to the exact sequence
+By $\dim X>0$, we can find distinct closed points $P_1, \cdots, P_m$ of $X$.
+Let $Y$ be the reduced zero-dimensional closed subscheme of $X$ that is set-theoretically equal to $\{P_1, \cdots, P_m\}$.
+By the exact sequence

 Theorem \ref{t-Witt-Serre} implies that the induced map

 is surjective.
 Hence, it holds that

 Since $m$ was chosen to be an arbitrary positive integer, the assertion (2) holds. \end{proof}